ckeditor/ckeditor4/tests/plugins/clipboard/manual/draganddropimage.md

 1. Open browser console.
 1. Drag and drop image into the editable for each of accepted formats: `image/png`, `image/jpeg`, `image/gif`.
-1. Repeat following setps for inline editor.
+1. Repeat the above setps for inline editor.

 ## Expected:
 There is no error in browser's console.
 Dragged image are pasted correctly and in created `<img>` tag `src` has base64 format.